 In 2008, Mr. Nevin joined with legendary trial lawyer Gerry Spence in the successful defense of Geoffrey Fieger, a prominent and outspoken Detroit trial lawyer.
 Mr. Fieger was charged in a vindictive political prosecution with violation of campaign finance laws.
-In a 2 month trial in the spring of 2008 in Federal District Court in Detroit, Mr. Fieger was acquitted of all charges.
+In a 2-month trial in the spring of 2008 in Federal District Court in Detroit, Mr. Fieger was acquitted of all charges.

 Mr. Nevin is a founder and past President of the Idaho Association of Criminal Defense Lawyers, and is the namesake of its Nevin Professionalism Award, which the organization awards annually to a criminal defense lawyer who has advanced the ideals of the profession.
 Mr. Nevin has twice received the organization’s President’s Award for outstanding service to criminal justice.

-Mr. Nevin’s defense of Allan Elias in an environmental crimes case is discussed in the book “Cyanide Canary,” by Hildorfer and Dugoni (Free Press 2004).
+Mr. Nevin’s defense of Mr. Mohammad is discussed in the book “The War in Court,” by Lisa Hajjar (U. Calif.
+Press, 2022).
+His defense of Allan Elias in an environmental crimes case is discussed in the book “Cyanide Canary,” by Hildorfer and Dugoni (Free Press 2004).
 His defense of Mr. Al-Hussayen is discussed in “American Islam: The Struggle for the Soul of a Religion,” by Paul M. Barrett (Farrar, Strauss & Giroux 2006) and in “Taking Liberties: The War on Terror and the Erosion of American Democracy,” by Susan N. Herman (Oxford University Press 2011).
 His work in the Ruby Ridge case has been discussed in “Every Knee Shall Bow,” by Jess Walter (Regan Books/Harper Collins 1995), “Ambush at Ruby Ridge,” by Alan W. Bock (Dickens Press 1995), and in “The Devil’s Advocates,” by H. Mitchell Caldwell (Scribner/Lisa Drew Books 2006).

 Mr. Nevin graduated from Colorado State University with a BA in English Literature in 1974, and from law school at the University of Idaho in 1978.
 After law school he served as an Instructor of Law at the University of Toledo College of Law in Toledo, Ohio, and as a law clerk for the Hon.
 Jos.
 J. McFadden, Justice of the Idaho Supreme Court.
 He was a deputy Ada County Public Defender in Boise, Idaho before forming his present firm in 1983.